MaksGrynk/python-for-qa-1/3-python-intermediate/homework.rst

 Level 1
 --------

-1. Write a program to generate list with all numbers divisible by 3 and 5 between 1 and 10000 using two approaches:
+1. Write a program to generate list with all numbers divisible by 2 and 3 between 1 and 10000 using two approaches:

     - list comprehension

-    - map funciton
+    - map function

 2. Print a number of sentences in a file alice_in_wonderland.txt (a sentence shall end in either a dot . or a tripple-dot ...)